 For consistency the SHLAA and ELR site references have been retained on the Allocations Policies Maps.
-These will be replaced when the plan is adopted with new and simpler referencing.

 Following the adoption of the Allocations Plan, the Council will prepare a complete Local Plan Policies Map in 2014.
 This will include all the map information contain in the Core Strategy and Allocations Plan and any updates to nature designations identified in the AMR.